HHN Again and Again!

-Ever stayed in a suite at Universal Loew’s Royal Pacific Hotel?
+Ever stayed in a suite at Universal Loew’s Royal Pacific Hotel and noticed their garden planter boxes?
 Oh, you need to.
 It’s the lap of luxury.
 Old school luxury.
 Like turn down service, cocktail hours and desert hours…snacks on request.
 That type of thing.
 Loew’s has it down pat.
 And with the help of VIP hosts like our friend Raymond…there is no guess work.
 The trip is seamless and our comfort is 100% guaranteed.

 From Royal Pacific you can take a water taxi (or walk, which I never do) over to Universal.
 We usually go over a bit early and get dinner and drinks somewhere like Cowfish or Hard Rock Cafe.
 And from that point, it’s party time.